dzackgarza/Notes/Independent Study/Quals/Topics.md

 - uniform convergence and integration
 - uniform convergence and its relation to derivatives and integrals; power series
 - Weierstrass M -test;
-Multivariable calculus: definition of differentiability in several variables (approximating linear transformation)
+- definition of differentiability in several variables (approximating linear transformation)

 ---